 You're ready to get engaged and now all you need is the ring!
-Buying a diamond engagement ring can seem daunting, but were going to break down the process into 3 easy steps, along with the prices for natural untreated diamonds.
+Buying a diamond engagement ring can seem daunting, but we are going to break down the process into 3 easy steps, along with the prices for natural untreated diamonds.
 So you can have a better idea of what to expect!
-To inquire or to request a quote please send us an email at email@example.com!
+To inquire or to request a quote, please send us an email at email@example.com!

 What Is The Average Price For A Diamond Engagement Ring?

 Let's start off with the prices for natural diamond.
 These prices are in Canadian dollars and do not include the price of the complete ring.
 Usually we recommend adding on an additional 2K for the gold shank on top of the cost of the diamond.
 Of course the price for the ring may fluctuate based on design and additional diamonds, but this is a good average cost to add, in order to give you a general idea for your budget.

 Note: These prices were made July 2022 and may fluctuate based on market price*

 1ct (6.5mm): From 5K to 10K

 For the prices stated above we used the standard commercial quality SI1-color G. So what does this mean?
 When buying a diamond, they are priced in accordance to the quality of the diamond.
 The quality is made up of the "4 C's", these C's are:

 1) Cut: The cut of the diamond is what will affect the brilliance, in other words the sparkle of your gem.
 If you have a poorly cut stone it can result in less refraction, dark spots and a thick girdle (rim of the diamond), among other things.

 If your cut is bad and you have a diamond that is deep, it can add on additional carat weight (which will increase the price).
 For example the standard 1ct diamond should measure 6.5mm round.
 If it is a 1ct diamond with measurements such as 6.3mm round, you will know it has too much depth as a result of a poor cut.